 What issue is the proposal addressing?
 What goal/desired outcome would it achieve?

 What work will be necessary and who will be responsible?
 Would any existing work be affected or made unnecessary?If implemented, how will it be assessed?
-Initial input is brought to group or committee for discussion of objections and potential amendments.
+Initial input is brought to group for discussion of objections and potential amendments.

 Then the proposal will be shared with the community by email, Facebook and voted on at the following All-KWT meeting (with an option to vote through Google form for people who can't make it to the meeting).
 This gives everyone a chance to reflect and contribute outside of the Zoom meeting.
 We will solicit support “number” (1-5) as well as pros and cons, concerns, suggestions for improvement, etc.